Smart #5 Review

 Verdict

 The Smart #5 is a really intriguing prospect.
-I do wish that the efficiency were better, for a longer range and, well… just because better efficiency is what we should all be aiming for!
-But, we’ll have to wait and see how the Smart does when we drive it; it may yet impress us with its real-world range and I’m open-minded.
+I do wish that the efficiency were better, for a longer range and, well… just because better efficiency is what we should all be aiming for.
+It sounds like it drives just fine, but we're hoping for a bit more of a handling edge to it when it's had the European treatment - although comfortable and fast doesn't sound too bad, does it?!

 Overall, the tech, the style, the space and the general character of the Smart #5 really do stack up well.
-This could be the new ‘one to beat’ in the family electric SUV class, but watch this space and we’ll let you know when we’ve driven it.
+This could be the new ‘one to beat’ in the family electric SUV class, but watch this space and we’ll bring you a video very soon, when we've driven it in Europe.